How to Use Craigslist to Create a Healthy Home

 Using Craigslist to Purchase Items

-Here are a few keys for how to purchase items on Craigslist.
-Oftentimes, I can find some great deals on items I’m shopping for to make my home healthier.
+Here are a few keys to purchasing items on Craigslist.
+Oftentimes, I can find some great deals, on items I’m shopping for, to make my home healthier.

 2 | Shop mostly on Friday nights and Saturdays.
 Most people think to list their items on the weekend.
 They come home on Friday from work and realize they want to get rid of stuff over the weekend.
 The best days to shop are Friday and Saturday although checking other days during the week is perfectly fine too.